-Swiss voters set to reject TV licence axe
+Swiss reject abolition of TV licence

 Supporters of keeping the fee maintain it is essential to a small country like Switzerland, with population of just 8.4 million, to have a national broadcaster which reflects its cultural and linguistic diversity.

-But anti-licence fee campaigners said citizens were being forced to pay for programmes they don't watch.
+But anti-licence fee campaigners said citizens were being forced to pay for programmes they did not watch.

-The No Billag campaign, named after the organisation that collects the fee, accuses the organisation of becoming bloated, inefficient and too dominant of the nation's media.
+They accused the organisation of becoming bloated, inefficient and too dominant within the nation's media.

-If the proposal does pass, Switzerland will be the first European country to abolish a compulsory fee for its public service broadcaster.
+Gilles Marchand, the director general of SBC, called the rejection "a strong signal for public service and private regional radio and television".

-On Wednesday, the government said that if voters decided to keep the fee, most households would see a "notable reduction" in their annual contribution from 2019 onwards.
+He confirmed that the organisation would, however, be reducing its budget and focusing on "efficiency" following the vote.

-SBC will have its revenue capped at 1.2bn Swiss francs - meaning its current budget will have to be cut by 40m francs.
+The Swiss government has said that most households will see a "notable reduction" in their annual contribution from 2019 onwards.

 Voters on Sunday were also deciding on whether to extend the federal government's right to levy taxes from 2021 to 2035 - a right that has to be periodically approved in Switzerland.